 Tips for Writing Design Statements

-Entries for the Australian Book Design Awards 2017 are now open and each entry must be accompanied by a 100 word rationale.
-Designer, lecturer and current ABDA president Zoë Sadokierski has some advice on writing about your work.
+Entries for the Australian Book Design Awards 2018 are now open and each entry must be accompanied by a 100 word rationale.
+Designer, lecturer and former ABDA president Zoë Sadokierski has some advice on writing about your work.

 Most designers would rather swallow their mouse than explain their creative process – hoping the work speaks for itself.
 But when entering a design competition, remember the judges most likely will not have read the book.